My Dark Vanessa by Kate Elizabeth Russell

 This book will make you doubt people — and that’s not a bad thing.

-It will make you look twice.
 Pay closer attention to the adults in the lives of your daughters, your sisters, your friends.

-Because here’s the ugly truth:
+Because the ugly truth is this:

 We ignore the signs.